 The University Library and the Germanic Collections

-The Germanic Collections of the University Library are among the most varied and extensive American collections of research materials in the humanities and social sciences from Germany, Austria, Switzerland, Belgium, Luxembourg, the Netherlands, and the Scandinavian countries.
-As part of an overall University Library collection of more than 9 million volumes, the Germanic Collections currently number approximately 780,000 volumes and are growing at the rate of approximately 12,000 volumes per year.
-They span all periods of German, Dutch, and Scandinavian publishing, with special strength in Germanic literature and linguistics, including many first editions and rare books in those fields.
+The Germanic Collections of the University Library are among the most varied and extensive American collections of research materials in the humanities and social sciences from Germany, Austria, Switzerland, Liechtenstein, Belgium, Luxembourg, the Netherlands, and the Scandinavian countries.
+As part of an overall library collection of more than 12 million volumes, the Germanic Collections currently number approximately 780,000 volumes and are growing at the rate of approximately 12,000 volumes per year.
+They span all periods of German, Dutch, and Scandinavian publishing, with special strength in Germanic literature, linguistics, history, and cinema, including many first editions and rare books in those fields.
+For further information on the Dutch and Scandinavian collections, please see the research guides for these areas.

-In addition to literature, literary theory, and language, the collections also exhibit exceptional strength in history, philosophy, sociology, political science, cinema, and popular culture.
-The holdings of primary and secondary works from the age of Goethe, the Weimar Republic, and contemporary German literature (including especially the works of non-native authors writing in German) are considered to be among the strongest in US research libraries.
-The University Library also holds extensive runs of newspapers and scholarly journals (in print, microform, and digital form) dating in some cases back to the 18th century and including dozens of newspapers from more than 40 cities in the German- and Dutch-speaking countries of Europe and in Scandinavia.
-In addition, thanks to its close ties to educational and research institutions in the former German Democratic Republic (Deutsche Demokratische Republik, or DDR), the library possesses the largest collection of material on the DDR among US research libraries.
+The holdings of primary and secondary works from the age of Goethe, the Weimar Republic, and contemporary German literature are considered to be among the strongest in US research libraries.
+The Library also holds extensive runs of newspapers and scholarly journals (in print, microform, and digital form) dating back to the 18th century, including a substantial collection of early film periodicals on microfilm (which are listed in an online guide).
+In addition, thanks to its close ties to educational and research institutions in the former German Democratic Republic (Deutsche Demokratische Republik), the Library possesses the largest collection of material on the DDR among US research libraries.

-In 1995, the library acquired the private collection of Martin Bircher, which details the history and activities of the Fruchtbringende Gesellschaft, Germany’s oldest learned society.
+In 1995, the Library acquired the private collection of Martin Bircher, which details the history and activities of the Fruchtbringende Gesellschaft, Germany’s oldest learned society.
 It contains more than 600 early printed works, 300 manuscript items, and 300 pictorial items related to the society’s scope of activities in the 17th century; it is an invaluable source for the study of Early Modern German literature, and is presented in a digital exhibit.
 Special collections in German Studies at UC Berkeley and other institutions statewide are also indexed at the Online Archive of California.

 Media Resources Center

-The library’s Media Resources Center is one of the largest collections of videos in a US academic library.
-Located on the basement floor of Moffitt Library, the collection includes more than 20,000 videos, more than 1,000 DVDs, and more than 3,000 spoken-word audio tapes.
-Holdings comprise over 500 German language films, including feature films, literary and dramatic adaptions, and documentary works.
+The Library’s Media Resources Center holds one of the largest collections of media in a US academic library.
+Located on the basement floor of Moffitt Library, the collection consists of more than 20,000 videos, more than 1,000 DVDs, and more than 3,000 spoken-word audio tapes.
+Holdings include over 500 German language films, including feature films, literary and dramatic adaptations, and documentary works.
 The feature collection includes more than 50 DDR films produced by the DEFA studios during the period 1950-1980.
 Hundreds of German films are additionally available online through the Library’s subscription to Kanopy.

-Berkeley’s library has assembled an extensive collection of German Studies materials in digital form, including complete editions of many major literary and historical figures such as Brecht, Kafka, Goethe, Schiller, and Luther, monumental sets such as the Monumenta Germaniae Historica, standard reference materials such as dictionaries, encyclopedias, indexes, and directories, links to international Internet sites providing scholarly information for German Studies, online newspapers and scholarly journals, and many other types of digital content.
+The Library has assembled an extensive collection of German Studies materials in digital form, including complete editions of many major literary and historical figures such as Brecht, Kafka, Goethe, Schiller, and Luther, monumental sets such as the Monumenta Germaniae Historica, standard reference materials such as dictionaries, encyclopedias, indexes, and directories, online newspapers and scholarly journals, and many other types of digital content.
 An overview of these materials can be seen at the Library’s German resources homepage and also within the Library’s database guide.